j-keck/lsleases/README.md

     - init / SysVinit based: `/var/log/lsleases.log`
     - systemd based: `journalctl -u lsleases` and `/var/log/lsleases.log`

+  (address already in use vielleicht irgendwie hervorheben?)
-- if you get '... listen udp :67: bind: address already in use' error at server startup - check which program already listen on port 67
+- if you get '... listen udp :67: bind: address already in use' error at server startup - check which program is already listening on port 67

     - Linux: